FastTrackOrg/FastTrack/UserManual/UserManual.md

 Fishy Tracking is an application that allows the user to track multiple animals in video recording.
 The application takes a sequence of images and outputs a folder with the tracking data, the parameter used to produce the data and a log file.
 Fishy Tracking can operate on Linux, Mac, and Windows systems.

+The software provides to the user an automatic tracking and a facultative manual review of the tracking where errors can be corrected easily on-the-fly.

 ## Getting started

 ### Download

-Stable versions of Fishy Tracking are released for Linux (installer or AppImage), MacOs (installer or dmg) and Windows (installer).
-Development versions are accessible from source and can be compiled for every system.
+Stable versions of Fishy Tracking are released for Linux (AppImage file), MacOs (dmg file) and Windows (installer).
+Development version is accessible from source and can be compiled for every system.

 1. Stable versions
    - Download the installer for your system at http://fishytracking.benjamin-gallois.fr/download.html.